oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-cloud-native/helidon-cloud-native.md

 ### Health
 Helidon has built in health info as standard.
 By default this is available on the same port as the service, but our runtime config (conf/storefront-network.yaml) separates these  onto different ports (8080 for the service, 9080 for the non service)

-Look at http://localhost:9080/health to see the details of the default health servcie
+- Look at the details of the default health service:
+  -  `curl -i -X GET http://localhost:9080/health`

 ```
-$ curl -i -X GET http://localhost:9080/health
 HTTP/1.1 200 OK
 Content-Type: application/json
 Date: Mon, 6 Jan 2020 18:28:28 GMT